lifeinfo/proteomeExpert/README.md

-# proteomeExpert - A user friendly Tools for proteome analysis.
+# ProteomeExpert - A user friendly Tools for proteome analysis.
 ![guomics](http://19241930.s21i.faiusr.com/4/ABUIABAEGAAgsdzx5QUomeWW4QMwbjhu.png)

-proteomeExpert is an open-source platform-independent browser-based interface for protein analytics in R.
+ProteomeExpert is an open-source platform-independent browser-based interface for proteome analytics in R.
 The application is based on the Shiny package and can be run locally or on a server.

 # Guomics Team